Microsoft Entra ID

 certificate should be picked up and you should see an indication that the

 metadata changed.
-Click Save & Verify
+Click Save & Verify to save the changes.

 Verification opens a popup that authenticates with Microsoft Entra ID using your Cluvio email address.
 If verification fails, the previous metadata is automatically restored.